The Fly Guy is pulling me around the water on a leash, and I’m thinking, ‘What am I, a little dog?’

 I’m flailing around like a wounded duck, but here’s the greatest: Ron hooks a little ‘leash’ to my floating chair so he can pull me around under control and safety.
 Arf, arf!
-I feel like I’m being ‘walked’ for my daily outing.
+I feel like a little dog being ‘walked’ for my daily outing.

-After a few seconds on the water I forget all my worries.
+After a few seconds on the water, I forget all my worries.
 It’s absolutely beautiful here.
 The scenery.
-The sun and blue sky.
+The sun.
+The blue sky.
 The quiet.
 The clean water.
 The light breeze.
 The eagles.
 The loons.
 The laughs and comments.
 I’m loving it.

-We see lots of trout in the water, but only Martin manages to hook a trout.
+We see lots of trout in the water, but only Martin manages to hook one.

 This outing was also special because Ron, ‘The Fly Guy,’ is like almost every Alaskan I met: Independent, self-assured, approachable, pleasant, patient, great to be with, and very competent.

-And, now that I’ve got the hang of it, I can’t wait to go flyfishing again, soon — from a little floaty chair — on an absolutely beautiful lake — in the midst of the wonderful city of Anchorage, Alaska.
+And, now that I’ve got the hang of it, I can’t wait to go flyfishing again, soon — from a little floaty chair.
+Or not.

 SIDEBAR ON FLY GUY’S URBAN ANGLER AND ANCHORAGE TOURISM INFO: